monikabrzezinska05/3rd_semester_exercises/week33/prg_4_POST_PUT_DELETE/Exercises_MoreWebAPI.md

 **Learning objective:** You must be able to use a tool like Postman to analyze HTTP requests and responses - and a relevant step is learning to import an HTTP request.

+## Guided solutions for the rest of the exercises can be found in https://github.com/uldahlalex/dotnetwebapi in file Controllers/Day2Solutions

+### Send a string

+**Task:** Send string as raw text inside of a request body.
+Return this string as the response body.
+You can optionally use [FromBody]string myString for parameter binding.

+**Success criteria:** You should see the same body response

+**Learning objective**: You must be able to add a raw text body and parameter bind this as a string

 ### Construct a Custom POST Endpoint